remy/nodemon/faq.md

 nodemon -x 'mocha test/bad.test.js || exit 1'
 ```

+# You want to suppress the request for support message

+Perhaps you're [already supporting nodemon](https://opencollective.com/nodemon) or you're using it in CI and it needs to be quietened.

+Include the environment value of `SUPPRESS_SUPPORT=1`.

 # Can't install nodemon: permission issue

 You may need to install nodemon using `sudo` (which isn't recommended, but I understand it's unavoidable in some environments).
 If the install fails with this appearing in the npm error log, then you need the following workaround.